Imagine you’re on a stage, the spotlight focused on you, and in your hands is the most powerful tool: your sales deck.

 Images should also support your content rather than overshadow it.
 High-quality images will make your deck look more professional and engaging.
 Opt for original photos or illustrations over generic stock images to add a personal touch and differentiate yourself from competitors.

-Here are five tips for choosing the right design elements:
+Here are five tips for choosing the right sales deck design elements:

 - Use color psychology to pick a palette that triggers desired emotions.